tlevine/www.thomaslevine.com/content/!/data-science/index.md

 ## The mindset
 I see data science as this mindset:

+> I want to study how the world works.
-> Computing power and storage are cheap, so I'm going to exploit them to study how the world works.
+> Also, computing power and storage are cheap.
+> So I'm going to exploit the cheap computers to study how the world works.

 This is also my mindset.
 I'm going to talk about all of the corollaries that stem from my mindset, and I guess we'll say that that's data science.